Archer County Sheriff’s Weekly Report

-Around 7:30pm Tuesday evening, a travelling motorist reported a vehicle pulling a boat was parked in the travel lane on US 82 west of Holliday.
-Deputies and Holliday Police responded and found a man unresponsive inside the vehicle.
-The vehicle had gone through a fence and cattle were out on the roadway.
-An ambulance was called and the man was transported to a Wichita Falls Hospital.
-His condition was unknown at the time of this report.
-DPS worked the crash.
+Around 12:45pm Thursday, a travelling motorist reported a reckless driver on Hwy 79 near Falls County Rd.
+The caller said the vehicle was a blue minivan with no side mirrors, had a spare tire strapped on top, and was covered in spray paint.
+The vehicle had Arkansas license plates but the caller could not read the numbers.
+The caller said the van pulled onto the shoulder and was yelling at her.
+They then got back on the road and passed her eventually pulling over again to change drivers.
+A Deputy and Archer City Police Officer searched Hwy 79 but were unable to locate the van.
+It was suspected it turned off through the country to avoid being stopped by law enforcement.

-Around 2am Wednesday morning, an Archer City man reported that he needed help getting his roommate under control.
-He advised the roommate was lying in the floor screaming.
-Deputies responded, but before they arrived the reporting party called back and said the roommate was now threatening suicide.
-Medical personnel were dispatched to the scene.
-The roommate was transported to a Wichita Falls Hospital for treatment.
+Shortly after 5pm on Friday, an Archer City woman reported that someone had broken into her mother’s home in Archer City and moved property from inside the house to the front porch.
+There were also several broken windows at the home.
+She advised that she suspected that someone was going to come back and take the property.
+Archer City Police responded and spoke with the caller.
+She said no one lives in the house at the present time and has no idea who would move the property outside.
+She was advised to check all her mother’s belongings and make a list of anything missing and then secure the residence.

-Just before 7pm Wednesday evening, a Deputy went to a Megargel residence looking for a man wanted on a charge of Assault Causing Bodily Injury stemming from an incident that occurred last month in which the wanted man punched another man in the nose causing pain and injury.
-The man was located and placed under arrest.
-He was transported to the Archer County Jail where he was released the following day after posting a $15000 bond.
+Shortly after 10pm Friday evening, Deputies went to an Archer City home looking for a man wanted for a Probation Violation out of Denton County.
+The charge stems from a previous arrest for Driving While Intoxicated.
+The man was located, arrested, and transported to the Archer County Jail.
+He was released the following day after posting a $2500 bond.

-Around 7pm Thursday evening, a passing motorist observed a utility truck dumping carpet and padding near the intersection of FM 368 and Dad’s Corner Rd.
-The caller said he stopped and told the men it was against the law for them to be dumping the trash.
-The caller drove down the road and stopped to watch the men.
-Deputies responded and found the men who were picking up the trash and loading it back into the truck.
-The men were warned that dumping trash over 5lbs is a class B misdemeanor and they can be arrested and sent to jail.
-The trash was all removed and the men were released.
+Around 4:30am Saturday morning, a travelling motorist on US 281 northbound near Antelope reported a white truck that was travelling in the oncoming lane of traffic.
+The caller advised that the vehicle was all over the roadway.
+A Deputy was able to locate the vehicle and stopped it in Scotland.
+The driver was elderly and told the Deputy that he had gotten up early to go to the Casino but he was having trouble waking up.
+The Deputy gave the man a Coke and had him get out and walk around for a while to wake up.
+He was released without citation.

-Around 8pm Thursday night, a Holliday man reported that another man was at his residence attacking him.
-He said he did not know the man but that it was a friend of his girlfriend’s brother who was also at the residence.
-Deputies and Holliday Police responded and arrived just as the suspects were driving away from the scene.
-Officers attempted to stop the vehicle but the driver sped away.
-Officers called in pursuit and chased the driver for several miles.
-The chase came to a stop on Sisk Rd just inside Wichita County when the suspects failed to negotiate a curve and crashed the pickup they were driving.
-The vehicle rolled several times and both occupants suffered injuries requiring hospitalization.
-A warrant for the driver’s arrest will be obtained and he will be arrested for Evading Arrest with Vehicle, a felony offense at a later date.
-The original incident is being investigated by Holliday Police.
+Around 6:30pm Saturday afternoon, an Archer City woman reported that her teen daughter works at the Archer City Swimming Pool.
+When the daughter got into her vehicle to leave after work, she noticed everything missing from her vehicle.
+The thieves had already drained her bank account by the time the burglary was discovered.

 (0) comments